-Post-it notes whittled down to ones with responses (half of total).
+Post-it notes whittled down to ones with responses after one week (half of total).

-Nearly half of responses came from people living in their apartment for 2 years or less – a reflection of the temporary-ness of many New Yorkers/renters?
-The winner of Cheapest Apartment goes to someone living in a studio in Carroll Gardens for 43 years that costs $146/month (!)
-And the Most Expensive goes to someone in a 4-br in Cobble Hill for 4 years that costs $3,720/month.
-Some other interesting responses about monthly rents:
+Nearly half of responses came from people living in their apartment for two years or less, a potential reflection of New York’s fluid community.
+The winner of Cheapest Apartment goes to someone living in a studio in Carroll Gardens for 43 years that costs $146/month, and the Most Expensive goes to someone in a 4-br in Cobble Hill for 4 years that costs $3,720/month.

 3 br in Red Hook for 13 yrs – $200

 1-br in Brooklyn Heights for 1 yr – $3315

 1-br in Jersey City for 3 yrs – $1000 (“w/ a backyard bitches!”)

 3-br loft in Chelsea for 30 yrs – $1095

 1-br in Cobble Hill for 11 yrs – $893.45

 1-br in Carroll Gardens for 21 yrs – $350

 2-br in Clinton Hill for 14 yrs – $700